 The Instruction does not charge the jury on the complex burden-shifting formula established for pretext cases in McDonnell Douglas Corp. v.
 Green, 411 U.S. 792 (1973), and Texas Dept. of Community Affairs v.
 Burdine, 450 U.S. 248 (1981).
 Under the McDonnell Douglas formula a plaintiff who proves a prima facie case of discriminatory treatment raises a presumption of intentional discrimination.
 The defendant then has the burden of production, not persuasion, to rebut the presumption of discrimination by articulating a nondiscriminatory reason for its actions.
 If the defendant does articulate a nondiscriminatory reason, the plaintiff must prove intentional discrimination by demonstrating that the defendant’s proffered reason was a pretext, hiding the real discriminatory motive.

+In Ames v.
+Ohio Dep’t of Youth Services, 145 S. Ct.
+1540 (2025), the Supreme Court made clear that the McDonnell Douglas framework applies to all pretext cases regardless of the fact pattern at the issue.
+In Ames, the plaintiff, a heterosexual female, brought a Title VII claim alleging she was discriminated against based on sexual orientation.
+The Court, overturning several lower court decisions, held that majority-group plaintiffs are not required to establish “background circumstances” to “‘support the suspicion that the defendant is that unusual employer who discriminates against the majority.’”
+Id. at 1545-46 (quoting the Sixth Circuit opinion, 87 F.4th 822, 825 (6th Cir.
+2023, vacated and remanded).
+Instead, the Court reaffirmed that “the standard for proving disparate treatment under Title VII does not vary based on whether or not the plaintiff is a member of a majority group.”
+Ames, 145 S. Ct. at 1546.
+See also Iadimarco v.
+Runyon, 190 F.3d 151 (3d Cir.
+1999) (holding that plaintiff alleging reverse discrimination need not present “background circumstances”).

 In Smith v.
 Borough of Wilkinsburg, 147 F.3d 272, 280 (3d Cir.
-1998), the Third Circuit declared that “the jurors must be instructed that they are entitled to infer, but need not, that the plaintiff’s ultimate burden of demonstrating intentional discrimination by a preponderance of the evidence can be met if they find that the facts needed to make up the prima facie case have been established and they disbelieve the employer’s explanation for its decision.”
+1998), the Court of Appeals declared that “the jurors must be instructed that they are entitled to infer, but need not, that the plaintiff’s ultimate burden of demonstrating intentional discrimination by a preponderance of the evidence can be met if they find that the facts needed to make up the prima facie case have been established and they disbelieve the employer’s explanation for its decision.”
 The court also stated, however, that “[t]his does not mean that the instruction should include the technical aspects of the McDonnell Douglas burden shifting, a charge reviewed as unduly confusing and irrelevant for a jury.”
 The court concluded as follows:

 Without a charge on pretext, the course of the jury’s deliberations will depend on whether the jurors are smart enough or intuitive enough to realize that inferences of discrimination may be drawn from the evidence establishing plaintiff’s prima facie case and the pretextual nature of the employer’s proffered reasons for its actions.
 It does not denigrate the intelligence of our jurors to suggest that they need some instruction in the permissibility of drawing that inference.

 In Pivirotto v.
 Innovative Systems, Inc., 191 F.3d 344, 347 n.1 (3d Cir.
-1999), the Third Circuit gave extensive guidance on the place of the McDonnell Douglas test in jury instructions:
+1999), the Court of Appeals gave extensive guidance on the place of the McDonnell Douglas test in jury instructions: